kubedb/docs/docs/guides/kafka/gitops/topology.md

     secretName: kafka-ca
 ```

-Let's add that to our `kubedb /kf-issuer.yaml` file.
+Let's add that to our `kubedb/kf-issuer.yaml` file.
 File structure will look like this,
 ```bash
 $ tree .
 ├── kubedb